Quantifying the Internal Validity of Weighted Estimands: Quantifying the Internal Validity of Weighted Estimands

 We can write the above optimization problem as

 a finite-dimensional linear program.
-This program has a feasible solution if $\tau_0(x_k) - \mu_0$ is not strictly positive or strictly negative for all $k$, meaning that the weighted estimand lies in the convex hull of CATE values, which is precisely stated in the condition for Theorem \ref{thm:existence2}.
+This program has a feasible solution if $\tau_0(x_k) - \mu_0$ is not strictly positive or strictly negative for all $k$, meaning that $\mu(a,\tau_0)$ lies in the convex hull of CATE values, which is precisely the condition stated in Theorem \ref{thm:existence2}.
 While there exist many methods for solving linear programs, the value function can be obtained through an algorithm that is simple to describe analytically.

-When $\mu_0$ exceeds $\E[Y(1) - Y(0)\mid W_0 = 1]$, this algorithm reduces the weights associated with smallest CATEs until $\mu_0$ equals $\E[Y(1) - Y(0)\mid W^*=1]$ for some subpopulation.
-When $\mu_0 < \E[Y(1) - Y(0)\mid W_0 = 1]$, the same procedure is instead applied to the largest CATEs.
+When $\mu_0$ exceeds $\E_{W_0}[Y(1) - Y(0)]$, this algorithm reduces the weights associated with smallest CATEs until $\mu_0$ equals $\E[Y(1) - Y(0) \mid W^* = 1]$ for some subpopulation.
+When $\mu_0 < \E_{W_0}[Y(1) - Y(0)]$, the same procedure is instead applied to the largest CATEs.
 The support assumption of Theorem \ref{thm:existence2} guarantees that this algorithm ends.

-When $X$ is not discretely supported, the problem can still be cast as a linear program, but its dimension is infinite, which generates difficulties in implementation.
-However, we show this program has an analytical solution even when $X$'s components are allowed to be discrete, continuous, and mixed, as is often the case in practice.
+When $X$ is not discretely supported, the problem can still be cast as a linear program, but its dimension is infinite, which leads to implementation difficulties.
+However, we show this program has an exact, analytical solution even when the components of $X$ are allowed to be discrete, continuous, and mixed, as is often the case in practice.

 \begin{theorem} Let $\mu(a,\tau_0)$ be an estimand satisfying equation \eqref{eq:weighted_est_def}.
-Suppose Assumption \ref{assn:reg} holds.
-If $\mu_0 \notin \mathcal{S}(\tau_0;W_0)$, then $\overline{P}(a,W_0;\{\tau_0\}) = 0$.
+Suppose Assumption~\ref{assn:reg} holds.
+If $\mu_0 \notin \mathcal{S}(\tau_0;W_0)$, then $\text{MIV}(a,W_0;\{\tau_0\}) = 0$.
 If $\mu_0 \in \mathcal{S}(\tau_0;W_0)$, then

-where $T_\mu \coloneqq \tau_0(X) - \mu_0$, $E_0 \coloneqq \E[Y(1) - Y(0) \mid W_0 = 1]$, $\alpha^+ \coloneqq \inf\{\alpha \in \R: \E[T_\mu \1(T_\mu \leq \alpha)\mid W_0 = 1] \geq 0\}$, and $\alpha^- \coloneqq \sup\{\alpha \in \R: \E[T_\mu \1(T_\mu \geq \alpha)\mid W_0 = 1] \leq 0\}$. \end{theorem}
+where $T_\mu \coloneqq \tau_0(X) - \mu_0$, $E_0 \coloneqq \E_{W_0}[Y(1) - Y(0)]$, $\alpha^+ \coloneqq \inf\{\alpha \geq 0: \E_{W_0}[T_\mu \1(T_\mu \leq \alpha)] \geq 0\}$, and $\alpha^- \coloneqq \sup\{\alpha \leq 0: \E_{W_0}[T_\mu \1(T_\mu \geq \alpha)] \leq 0\}$. \end{theorem}

 The computation of these bounds can be done using a linear programming algorithm when $X$ is discrete, or through plug-in estimators of the terms in equation \eqref{eq:HC_Uppbound} regardless of the nature of the support of $X$.